ICAMS/strucscan/docs/source/prologue/gettingstarted.md

 ## Trying strucscan

 You can try some examples provided with strucscan using [Binder](https://mybinder.org/) without installing the package.
 Please use [this link] to try the package.
-(TODO)

 ## Installation